LoukiaSpin/Quantifying-Robustness-in-Meta-analysis/README.md

 * drug.names: A vector with __the names of the interventions__ compared.
 The interventions should be in the same order that you considered to run pairwise or network meta-analysis.
 This is important particularly in the case of network meta-analysis so that you do not match the robustness index with the wrong comparisons.
 * threshold: This refers to __the threshold of robustness__.
 Use __0.17 for a continuous outcome__, or __0.28 for a binary outcome__.
 You may consider more stringent thresholds, if they are clinically plausible.

-Make sure that you have already installed the R package [ggplot2](https://cran.r-project.org/web/packages/ggplot2/index.html) and [reshape2](https://cran.r-project.org/web/packages/reshape2/index.html) to be able to use the proposed function.
+Prerequisite R packages: [ggplot2](https://cran.r-project.org/web/packages/ggplot2/index.html), [ggpubr](https://cran.r-project.org/web/packages/ggpubr/) and [reshape2](https://cran.r-project.org/web/packages/reshape2/index.html)

 ### Output of the function